xstevens/pg_kafka/README.md

 You will also need to make sure the librdkafka library and it's header files have been installed.
 See their Github page for further details.

-Once you have all of the prerequisites installed you should be able to just:
+If you have all of the prerequisites installed you should be able to just:

     make && make install

+Once the extension has been installed you just need to enable it in postgresql.conf:

+    shared_preload_libraries = 'pg_kafka.so'

+And restart PostgreSQL.

+### Usage

+    -- insert broker information
+    insert into kafka.broker values ('localhost:9092');
+    -- produce a message
+    select kafka.produce('test_topic', 'my message');

+For something a bit more useful, consider setting this up on a trigger and producing a message for every INSERT, UPDATE, and DELETE that happens on a table.

+If the kafka schema wasn't auto-created by installing the extension take a look at sql/kafka.sql.

 ### Support

 File bug reports, feature requests and questions using